arjunguha/compsci220-scala/website/hw/pong/index.md

   paddle down
 - When Player 2 releases either **a** or **z** set their paddle velocity to zero

+**Note:** when players press keys, you need to update their paddle velocity, but *do not change the paddle position*.
+You will write that separately.

 First, write a function that responds to key-presses:

 {% highlight scala %}